dmarcwise/caddy-storage-postgresql/README.md

-# Caddy Storage PostgresQL
+# Caddy Storage PostgreSQL

 > [!WARNING]
-> This project is still a work in progress.
-Do not use in production.
+> This project is still a work in progress, althrough used by [DMARCwise](https://dmarcwise.io) in production.

 A storage implementation for [Caddy](https://caddyserver.com/) / [certmagic](https://github.com/caddyserver/certmagic) that uses PostgreSQL as the backend.